Baltimore County Police Department: Criticism

 The Baltimore County Police Department has faced criticism, mainly due to its lack of diversity and the history of its officers fatally harming citizens.

 White people are the majority in the force, accounting for 80%, whereas the percentage of White people in Baltimore County as a whole is 57%.
-In particular, White males are the department's largest demographic.
-In August 2019, the US Department of Justice filed a lawsuit against the B.C.o.P.D. concerning discriminatory practices on their entry-level hiring examinations.
-The design of the exams allegedly made it more difficult for minorities to pass, as seen by the significantly lower amount of Black applicants who passed.
-A settlement was reached between the police department and the Department of Justice, and as a result, the exams were discontinued and plans were made to hire twenty of the Black applicants who did not pass the exams but were otherwise qualified.

 Precincts

 Formerly known as "police stations", since the 1970s Baltimore County has been divided into ten police precincts.
 Number 5 is intentionally skipped and will be used if the department needs to expand at a later time.
 Most recently, this happened in 2006 when Precinct 4 opened in Pikesville and Precinct 3 moved from Garrison to Franklin.
 Former Precincts 10 (Fullerton) and 13 (Edgemere) were absorbed into Precincts 9 and 12, respectively.